Game Preview: Nashville Predators @ Detroit Red Wings 12/7/21

 Although it was a thrilling overtime victory against the Canadiens, that makes two contests against the struggling franchise this season with results of a loss (6-3) and a win in the last seconds of overtime (3-2).
 I’ve said all season that if the Predators are going to be a team that can make the playoffs and make some noise once they’re in, they’ll need to be able to make light work of the teams in the bottom of the standings.
 Instead, they tend to have a grab bag of performances: a soul-crushing defeat of Columbus, but a devastating loss to Montreal, followed by barely eking out a win over them a few weeks later.

 The Predators, of course, have done a lot of work to change their team identity to that of a team that’s hard to play against.
 What that means is that they want to finish their checks and make their opponents earn every inch of ice they gain.
 It means clogging up the neutral zone defensively, while trying to transition through it offensively with speed.
 They’ve got the checks and the grit down, but the neutral zone is a work in progress.
 When it’s good, it looks great.
 When it’s not good, it’s, uh, not good.
 The Predators’ red hot power play has cooled significantly, but Filip Forsberg (who’s recently returned from injury) is playing like a man in a contract year.
-Mikael Granlund has been serving up delicious, juicy apples like Thurman Merman’s grandmother in Bad Santa, Matt Duchene and Ryan Johansen are earning their salaries, and Roman Josi is making a case for the Norris Trophy once more.
+Mikael Granlund has been serving up delicious, juicy apples like Thurman Merman’s grandmother served up sandwiches in Bad Santa, Matt Duchene and Ryan Johansen are earning their salaries, and Roman Josi is making a case for the Norris Trophy once more.
 The team is looking for goal support from the bottom half of their lineup, but once that happens, this team will turn some heads.
 Will the Detroit Red Wings be the team that allows this to happen?

 The Detroit Red Wings